Scotty-Engineering/software-engineer/README.md

 * Git, Gitlab + CI/CD, Trunk Based Development, Mono Repository
 * Designing code via TDD
 * Consumer-driven contract testing
-* Google Maps API, geospatial development
-* Unit, integration and functional tests via JUnit5 and Spock frameworks
+* Unit, integration and functional tests
-* Functional tests via Cucumber

 Passionate engineering team with great technology stack is waiting for new talents to collaborate.
 If you think you are the one we should work with, we can hire you.